kendraio/kendraio-app/docs/workflow/blocks/context_block.rst

 Context and state are in-memory, temporary datastores.
 Use the context block to save data into the flow context or global state to make it available for all tasks.

-There are two different storage domains that can be written to with this block.
+There are two top level storage domains that can be accessed with this block.

 **Context** is passed from block to block.
 When processing data in parrallel - during a batch or multiplex flow - context will be different in each branch.
 Blocks will only have access to values written by another block in the same branch.